CalebQ42/darkstorm-server/internal/darkstorm_backend/README.md

 {
   token: "JWT Token",
   error: "Error",
-  timeout: 0, // login attempt timeout (in seconds).
+  timeout: 0, // login attempt timeout remaining (in seconds).
 If non-zero, token will be empty.
 }
 ```